Good Mail Sorting

 So I then realised that I could use the exact same approach to write another script I’ve unsuccessfully attempted once before – namely, to mark some mail as read before I’ve even seen it.

 I used to have a program that I wrote for this – again, invoked from my procmail configuration, delivering mail in procmail’s stead and marked the way I wanted – but I stopped using it when I noticed that it would drop mail, rarely, under circumstances I never managed to pinpoint.

 Now I have this functionality again, and now I can completely trust the code never to lose mail again, because all it does this time around is

 I forgot how nice this setup is when it works.
 I have mutt set up to show only threads with new mail when I open a mailing list folder, so if the noisy notification traffic I don’t care about is already marked as read, it is essentially invisible to me.
 (I don’t want to killfile the chaff.
-I like correct threading so much, and there are sometimes replies to these mails.
+I like correct threading so much, and there are sometimes replies to these mails, long chains of them even.
 I don’t want those floating about with no context.)